Conditional Approval Mortgage

 Debt.
 If you’re selling one home to buy another, odds are good you may still have some mortgage left to pay on the first house.
 Until it sells, you’ll still have that debt as a liability, which factors into your debt-to-income ratio and affects your eligibility for the loan.
 Your conditional approval may require that debt be paid off.

 Negative items on your credit report.
-Sometimes a piece of information on an applicant’s credit report is damaging enough to cause loan application rejection. is the item may be an error, like a judgment that was already satisfied, or something you can quickly resolve, like a collection account you can pay off right away.
+Sometimes a piece of information on an applicant’s credit report is damaging enough to cause loan application rejection.
+The item may be an error like a judgement that was paid but not reported as paid, or there may be something that can quickly be resolved such as paying a collection account.
 The conditional approval gives you the chance to follow up with your loan underwriter to show that the item is no longer an issue.

 Waiting on a deposit.
 Sometimes getting a down payment together means moving around money from several banks or cashing in investments.
 Part of the underwriter’s job is to verify the source of all the funds.
 In the interim, conditional approval allows you to continue to move forward in the home buying process.
 Once the funding sources check out, your condition is met.

 Employment verification.
-How fast your employer gets back to your underwriter can be the difference between spending a couple of days in conditional approval and a week or longer.
+How fast an employer completes the verification and provides it back to the underwriter can impact the closing date.
+Timeframes can range from a couple of days to a week or longer.
 It’s always a good idea to let your employer know when such an important phone, email, or verification request letter might be coming.

 What You Should Do About Your Conditional Approval